mozilla/langview/README.md

   my-property: ... # Natural langauge description of each property you'd like the model to be able to set for this component (type & behaviour)
 ```

-Currently, the only implemnentation is for the web, with a minimal set of components:
+Currently, the only implementation is for the web, with a minimal set of components:

 - HStack / VStack
 - Card